 The primary benefit of Lion’s Mane is its ability to increase the activity of nerve growth factor (NGF), a protein similar to insulin that helps support the health of our nervous system.

 When NGF is activated, it has several beneficial effects regarding cognitive function and long-term brain health.

 For example, a study involving 50-80-year-old Japanese adults diagnosed with mild cognitive impairment found that individuals supplementing with a total of three grams of Lion’s Mane every day for 16 weeks experienced significant increases in scores on cognitive function.

-Additional animal models also demonstrate that lion's mane may improve memory and cognitive function in individuals with neurodegenerative diseases, such as Alzheimer's.
+Additional animal models also demonstrate that lion's mane may improve memory and cognitive function in older adults.

 In addition to stimulating nerve growth factor, one of the other main benefits of Lion’s Mane is its ability to protect healthy brain function.